Getting Pregnant After Birth Control

 As soon as contraceptive implants are removed, it is possible to become pregnant.

 After a woman’s last birth control shot (DepoProvera), it may take three to eighteen months to become pregnant.

 It is possible to become pregnant as soon as one menstrual cycle has occurred after an IUD is removed.
 This is the case for both the copper (non-hormonal) and Mirena (hormone-releasing) IUDs.

-Both tubal ligation and Essure implants are considered permanent forms of birth control that cause a woman to become sterile and unable to conceive.
-If you desire another pregnancy and have had one of these sterilization procedures, talk with your doctor for more information about the possibility of sterilization reversal.
+Both tubal ligation is considered a permanent form of birth control that cause a woman to become sterile and unable to conceive.
+If you desire another pregnancy and have had a tubal ligation, talk with your doctor for more information about the possibility of sterilization reversal.